Our Debt to the Catholic Church

 They had contributed to the development of pendulum clocks, pantographs, barometers, reflecting telescopes and microscopes, to scientific fields as various as magnetism, optics and electricity.
 They observed, in some cases before anyone else, the colored bands on Jupiterís surface, the Andromeda nebula and Saturnís rings.
 They theorized about the circulation of the blood (independently of Harvey), the theoretical possibility of flight, the way the moon affected the tides, and the wave-like nature of light.

 Despite being betrayed by some of its members, the Catholic Church has managed to accomplish what no other institution could.
-Even the Churchís most devoted critics have to admit that they have benefited greatly from the efforts of those Catholics who have chosen to live their faith.
+Even the Churchís most devoted critics must admit that they have benefited greatly from the efforts of those Catholics who have chosen to live their faith.

 For Further Study